-Simple steps such as having meals which are lower in elements such as red meat will reduce your carbon footprint.
+Simple steps such as having having vegetarian and locally sourced meals will reduce your carbon footprint.

 Another consideration is where food comes from, and the journey it take to get to our plate.
 Choosing locally grown food from smaller-scale producers rather than the larger scale, international food supply chains will reduce your foods carbon footprint.
 Food that has to travel from overseas will have higher emissions, particularly if it has arrived by air freight.